What is joint life insurance?

-One important thing to consider with any life insurance is cost.
-A joint life insurance policy may be less expensive than two separate permanent policies if you and your spouse are young and healthy.
-On the other hand, a joint life insurance policy could cost more if you’re healthy but your spouse has a health issue, or vice versa.
+One important thing to consider with any life insurance policy is cost.
+A joint life insurance policy may be less expensive than two separate permanent policies if you and your partner are young and healthy.
+On the other hand, a joint life insurance policy could cost more if you’re healthy, but your partner has a health issue, or vice versa.

 For most people, two separate term life insurance policies will cost less than a joint permanent policy, particularly if the face values are equal.
-In fact, you can usually get more coverage for a lower price if you opt for term.
+In fact, you can usually buy more coverage for a lower price if you opt for term life insurance.
 Term life insurance can provide a financial safety net during the years you need it the most, such as while you’re still paying off your mortgage or financing your children’s education.

-Something else to consider is what happens to the policy if you get divorced.
-If your policy doesn’t include a rider that allows you to split it in two in the case of divorce, deciding what to do with your coverage could get messy.
+Something else to consider is what happens to the policy if you and your partner purchase joint life insurance and then get divorced.
+If your joint life coverage policy doesn’t include a rider that allows you to split it in two in the case of divorce, deciding what to do with your coverage could get messy.
 Not only that, but you could take a financial loss if you have to cancel the policy.